akomis/scripts/README.md

 Acquire all dotfiles and push them to my [dotfiles repo](https://github.com/akomis/dotfiles)

 **push**
-Push current working repository to Github
+Push a local git repository to Github

 **startup**
 Loads i3 layouts for each workspace and starts up certain programs on login

 **status**
-Print useful information to the user about the system.
+Print useful information to the user about the system

 **tunefans**
 Tune fan setup (color) and fan speeds (lower speeds for quiet enviroment) using [OpenCorsairLink](https://github.com/audiohacked/OpenCorsairLink)

 **backup-projects**
 Keeps backup archives for directory ~/projects